check-spelling/haproxy-ingress/docs/content/en/docs/examples/metrics.md

 ## Configure the dashboard

 Import [this](https://grafana.com/grafana/dashboards/12056) Grafana dashboard.
-If Grafana was deployed using the steps provided in this walktrought:
+If Grafana was deployed using the steps provided in this walkthrough:

 * Open Grafana page - the URL is the same provided in the `prometheus-operator-values.yaml` file and should resolve to the ingress deployment
 * Log in to Grafana, user is `admin` and the first password is `prom-operator`